batcapricorn/Data-Analysis-of-Financial-Data-and-Trading-Strategies/README.md

 # Python Scripts

  ## exploratory_data_analysis.py
- EDA of market data: first visualizations and data transformation (e.g. currency conversion).
+ EDA of market data: first visualizations and data transformations (e.g. currency conversion).

  ## main_functions.py
  Numerous useful functions that were employed in this analysis.
 It can be seen as toolbox of this projects.
 It is imported by `signal_analysis_class.py`.